Guide to grammar schools and the Secondary Transfer Test

 In the Buckinghamshire Secondary Transfer Test, children need to achieve a score of 121 to qualify for a place.

-A score higher than 121 does not give a child a better chance of being offered a grammar school (this is different to some other areas): admissions criteria (such as siblings, or living in catchment) are used to work out which qualified children may be offered a place.
+A score higher than 121 does not give a child a better chance of being offered a grammar school place (this is different to some other areas): admissions criteria (such as siblings, or living in catchment) are used to work out which qualified children may be offered a place.

 Each school’s admission rules can be found on their website, within the school’s Admissions Policy.